-My reason for writing a book is not academic, a church calling, or monetary.
-I am writing because of the tender mercies of the Lord I’ve experienced.
+My reason for writing is not academic, a church calling, or monetary.
+I am writing because of the tender mercies of the Lord that I’ve experienced.
 I’ve learned God is no respecter of persons, answers prayer, forgives sin, provides the gift of the Holy Ghost with the attending gifts of the spirit to all those who love him and keep his commandments, and those that seeketh so to do.

 The apostle Peter said, “be ready always to give an answer to every man that asketh you a reason of the hope that is in you…” 1 Peter 3:15.
 With Paul’s admonition in mind, I desire to do what I can (with the hope that is in me) to encourage church members in their efforts to heed the counsel of Moroni when he declared, “I would commend you to seek this Jesus of whom the prophets and apostles have written…” Ether 12:41.
-This book is about seeking Jesus Christ.

-As I’ve thought about writing a book, I recalled the account of Alma and the four sons of Mosiah.
+As I’ve thought about writing, I recalled the account of Alma and the four sons of Mosiah.
 The Book of Mormon describes them as the vilest of sinners (Mosiah 28:4) on one page, and a few pages later refers to them as holy prophets of God (Alma 10:7, Alma 20:15).
 They experienced a miraculous conversion because of the faith of the Lord’s servants, especially Alma’s father (Mosiah 27:14).
 Afterwards, they traveled “about through all the land, publishing to all the people” the sacred things they experienced (Mosiah 27:32, Alma 11:31).
 When they went among the Lamanites, they again testified of their sacred experiences (Alma 21:5).

 I think it is safe to say the Lord provides sacred experiences to confirm and increase the faith of his followers.
 Alma and the four sons of Mosiah testified of their sacred experiences to open the hearts of those they taught.
 Sacred experiences need to be shared in meekness always remembering, “that which cometh from above is sacred, and must be spoken with care, and by constraint of the Spirit…” (D&C 63:64).